clarkwinkelmann/flarum-ext-sudo-mode/README.md

 Once the UI for developer tokens is finalized in a future Flarum version, developer access tokens could be made to bypass sudo mode and at the same time creating new tokens could be protected by sudo mode.

+It's possible that you may be unable to see some restricted content on the forum pages until you enable sudo mode by going to the admin panel.
+Please open an issue if you notice any place where this happens.

 ## Installation

     composer require clarkwinkelmann/flarum-ext-sudo-mode